 As demonstrated through the Florida Forever program and other state, federal, local, and private initiatives, preserving sensitive lands can be an effective part of protecting water quality and habitat, as well as preserving floodplain and wetland functions.
 Where land is acquired fee simple by public agencies, other benefits, such as public access and recreation, are also achieved.
-Resource protection can be achieved through less than fee, as well as fee simple acquisition.
+Conservation can be achieved through less than fee, as well as fee simple acquisition.
+In addition to land acquisition programs, local planning initiatives, such overlay zones and transfer of development rights programs, can further protect sensitive resources while maintaining private ownership and compatible development.